How to Prepare for the Post-Implementation Lull

 Better understanding your team’s motivation factors is crucial to success with change management.
 What motivates and excites your team to make them more engaged in the process?
 If you don’t know that your team responds better to recognition and incentives, and you’re applying deadlines and consequences, then you’re speaking different languages and your change process runs the risk of people derailing into unacceptance.

 Two ways I typically see that keep employees motivated are through social exposure and influence.
-No two teams are the same, but these are methods that I recommend as a first line of defense.
+No two teams are the same, but these are methods that I recommend as the first line of defense.

 For contributors, knowing that reports will be reviewed in front of leadership monthly, checking for data as well as compliance to the new process, is very motivating for most users.
 Not wanting to be the person called out for fear of social and professional discomfort creates action and involvement.

 Another tactic is to identify the first follower.
-Ideally this is someone who has latched on to the new process and is a well-known and respected person within the organization.
+Ideally, this is someone who has latched on to the new process and is a well-known and respected person within the organization.
 Exalting this person as an evangelist for the new process will increase engagement and generate more conversation.

 4. Practice Patience